ii ACE 40 methodology

 Selection and approval

-The final ‘ACE 40’ list is brought for discussion and approval at a Selection Committee made up of internal experts from interactive investor.
-The committee will also engage with other investment experts as required.
+The final proposals are then up for discussion and approval at our Fund Working Group (FWG).The FWG is comprised of internal experts from interactive investor and one independent consultant.
+The FWG can engage with other investment experts as required.

 Review and refresh